19hours/sg-statutes/Acts/Plant Varieties Protection Act.md

 52\.—(1) The Registrar or any person authorised by him in writing may, in his discretion, compound any offence under this Act which is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum not exceeding $2,000.

-(2) The Registry may, with the approval of the Minister, make regulations to prescribe the offences which may be compounded.
+(2) The Office may, with the approval of the Minister, make regulations to prescribe the offences which may be compounded.

+(2A) On payment of such sum of money, no further proceedings shall be taken against such person in respect of the offence.

+[2/2007 wef 01/03/2007]

-(3) All sums collected under this section shall be paid to the Registry.
+(3) All sums collected under this section shall be paid into the funds of the Office.

 [HK Plant Ord.
 1997, s.
 42]